CENG501-Projects/CENG501-Spring2022/Project_Macan_Oydu/Readme.md

 ![image](https://user-images.githubusercontent.com/108632459/177399131-59faaa8a-0ba9-429c-93ef-af0e550836a9.png)

-There are two CNN's which are Na and Ninit.
+There are two subnetworks that are used in the above algorithm which are "NetworkA and "Networkinit".
 This networks have a structure of modified U-net inspired from ResNet and Mobilenet-v2.
-Basic blocks for both networks presented in paper as such.
+Basic blocks for both networks presented in paper as the following.

 ![image](https://user-images.githubusercontent.com/108632459/177399425-6d4317f2-ada4-4fe8-9df4-ed69ca6e5bb7.png)

-Iterative algorithm for the overall model provided in the paper as down below.
+In each scale, depth convolutions with shortcuts are used.
+Iterative algorithm, folmulated from a Bayesian perspective, for the overall model provided in the paper as down below.

 ![image](https://user-images.githubusercontent.com/108632459/177399514-a443c4ba-003e-4042-8164-fe47fa4f100b.png)